Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

-## Running test run_libe_forces_funcx.py
+## Running test run_libe_forces_balsam.py

-Naive Electostatics Code Test
+Naive Electrostatics Code Test

 This is a synthetic, highly configurable simulation function.
-Its primary use is to test libEnsemble's capability to submit simulation functions to a machine that is distinct from the machine from where libEnsemble's manager and workers are running.
+Its primary use is to test libEnsemble's capability to submit application instances via the Balsam service, including to separate machines from libEnsemble's processes.

 ### Forces Mini-App